littleredninja/style-list/README.md

 ## Getting Started

-Visit [StyleList](https://style-list.herokuapp.com/) to view a sample dashboard.
+To view the live app, visit [StyleList](https://style-list.herokuapp.com/) to view a sample dashboard.
 A demonstration user account can be accessed via the info below:

 Email: jennie@jennie.jennie
 Password:  jennie

+To run the app locally, clone this repo and bundle install.
+Then run:

+//rake db:create
+//rake db:migrate
+//rake db:seed

+This will seed the above username and password and sample data for use locally.

 ## Dependencies